democraftmc/cubed-doc/about-us/values.md

 ---
 ###### 💜 A **HUGE** thanks to **Vaati** which give us an incredible infrastructure that we could'nt dream of.

-If you read the doc so far, just take a minute to thanks vaati on our discord or while our panel <3
+If you read the doc so far, just take a minute to thanks vaati on our discord or while our panel <3 It's yet simple but also the better thing you can do to support us !